 Among the other places of interest worth mentioning is Shudrovskaya palatka constructed in the 17th century and St.-Vedensky convent, the main part of which was built in the early 20th century.

-- Andrey Tarkovsky International Film Festival “Zerkalo” (Mirror) - the festival which takes place since 2007 at every end of May;
+- Andrey Tarkovsky International Film Festival “Zerkalo” (Mirror) - the annual festival which takes place since 2007 at the end of May;

 - The annual Russian Fashion Festival “Plyos on the Volga.
 Flax Palette” (takes place in the town of Plyos);

-- The annual patriotic holiday “An Open Air” usually celebrated in August at the airport “Severny” (Northern);
+- The annual patriotic holiday “An Open Air” usually celebrated at the airport “Severny” (Northern) in August;

-- Ivanovo City Day - the annual celebration of the date when Ivanovo received the status of the city, at present it takes place on the last Saturday of May; the central streets of the city are decorated by this day; fairs, concerts and competitions are held and fireworks finish the holiday.
+- Ivanovo City Day - the annual celebration of the date when Ivanovo received the status of the city; it takes place on the last Saturday of May; the central streets of the city are decorated by this day; fairs, concerts and competitions are held and fireworks finish the holiday.